 “Everyone in the building supply chain (including manufacturers, importers, and wholesalers, retailers, building designers, builders and contractors) have a shared responsibility to ensure building products are safe and fit for purpose,” she said.

+“While the focus is often on builders, greater attention should be given to those involved in importation and distribution.”
 In the meantime, some builders could be taking matters into their own hands, to ensure that buildings are safe.
 The Daily Telegraph claims that Australian construction workers have indicated they won’t use cladding that doesn’t meet safety standards – and the construction union is also considering banning the installation of some types of cladding.

 Our design and construction processes ensure you remain in control of the entire project.
 We pride ourselves on adhering to the highest of standards and work alongside you, every step of the journey.

 Long term relationships built on trust and transparency.

 Our team designs, builds and completes quality commercial building projects.